flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 ## Checking the generated output

-Once an app has been built with a proper MetaInfo file, Flatpak Builder automatically invokes appstream with the `compose` argument that composes the application metadata gathered from the desktop file, icon and the MetaInfo file into a combined XML file called the [Appstream Catalogue data](https://www.freedesktop.org/software/appstream/docs/chap-CatalogData.html#sect-AppStream-XML).
+Once an app has been built with a proper MetaInfo file, Flatpak Builder automatically invokes AppStream with the `compose` argument that composes the application metadata gathered from the desktop file, icon and the MetaInfo file into a combined XML file called the [AppStream Catalog data](https://www.freedesktop.org/software/appstream/docs/chap-CatalogData.html#sect-AppStream-XML).

 This file must not be manually created or modified.
 The file can be found in `<builddir>/files/share/app-info/xmls/<app-id>.xml.gz` or